Disability services for non-matriculated students

 The Disability Services Office (DSO) provides accommodation, referral information, and assistance for nonmatriculated students with a documented physical, mental, or sensory disability.

-Nonmatriculated students are non-degree-seeking individuals taking courses offered by Professional & Continuing Education, Certificate Programs, International & English Language Programs, Online Learning, and Summer Youth Programs.
+Nonmatriculated students are non-degree-seeking individuals taking courses offered by Professional & Continuing Education, Certificate Programs, International & English Language Programs, Online Learning, UW in the High School and Summer Youth Programs.

 Accommodations are determined for each student on an individual basis based on input from a health-care provider.
 Potential accommodations include, but are not limited to: note taking, books on tape, sign language interpreters, room relocation, priority registration, and additional time on exams.